Graphic - Stocks fly in first half but oil and dollar big losers

-LONDON World stocks were on track for their best start to a year since 2003 while oil and the dollar were facing their biggest first-half drop for years.
+LONDON (Reuters) - World stocks were on track for their best start to a year since 2003 while oil and the dollar were facing their biggest first-half drop for years.

 The early months of 2017 were marked by the so-called Trump trades premised on U.S. President Donald Trump's pledges of multi-trillion dollar spending and by a change in Europe's political and growth outlook that has lured back investors.